Headache & Pain

 Progressive supranuclear palsy is a neuropathologically defined disease requiring tau inclusions in glia and neurons and other specific pathological features for definitive diagnosis.
-Thus, premorbid diagnoses made on clinical grounds are at best “possible progressive supranuclear palsy” (48).
-The phenotypes are broad, with some sparing eye movements or having late-onset ocular motor abnormalities (78).
-However, Richardson syndrome, with its characteristic supranuclear vertical gaze palsy, is the phenotype of most autopsy-proven cases (56).
+Thus, premorbid diagnoses made on clinical grounds are at best “possible progressive supranuclear palsy” (50).
+The phenotypes are broad, with some sparing eye movements or having late-onset ocular motor abnormalities (81).
+However, Richardson syndrome, with its characteristic supranuclear vertical gaze palsy, is the phenotype of most autopsy-proven cases (58).
 MRI features have been proposed, but these are based on small studies and have not been validated against pathological diagnoses (11).
 Reduced midbrain volume is significantly associated with greater ocular motor dysfunction in patients with progressive supranuclear palsy (75).

 If Niemann-Pick type C is suspected based on cognitive and cerebellar dysfunction associated with vertical gaze palsy consensus, clinical management guidelines recommend screening suspected cases with plasma biomarkers and confirming the diagnosis genetically (44).
 Widespread signs of motor neuron dysfunction are usually present in the patients with amyotrophic lateral sclerosis and can be confirmed with electromyography.

 Bone marrow biopsy showing a “foam cell,” cholesterol-laden macrophage, from the patient with Niemann Pick type C from mutation in the NPC1 gene.
 (Courtesy of www.neuroophthalmology.ca.
 Contributed by Dr. Jason Barton....